How to Get The Best Mortgage Rate and Lender

 The first thing you want to do is to figure out the math involved with your mortgage rate.

 If you put down 20% your monthly rate is going to significantly decrease than if you put down 0-5%.
 You also will not have to pay mortgage insurance on a loan that has a 20% downpayment, where you are likely going to be paying Mortgage Insurance with anything less than 20%.
+Once you reach 20% or once your home to loan value ratio exceeds the 20% you can get rid of private mortgage insurance.
 A good way to understand what lenders are looking for is to understand the ACID TEST.

 If you need help figuring out your mortgage rate, you can find general rates here.
 There are numerous online mortgage rate calculators that you can use to help determine your monthly payment and total cost of your loan.